 However, another aspect is nearly even more important to Berling: “We want to digitalize dyeing!”

 What he means by that is: In the future, manufacturers can choose the final product dye from a digital dye scale.
 Since the synthetic fibers are already dyed during their production, their colorfastness is guaranteed.
 The protracted process of color comparison no longer applies.
 The colorfastness is also preserved, even under extreme UV radiation.
 The company currently offers around 2,000 colors.

-The Swedes want to present to a large expert audience for the first time at ISPO MUNICH 2017.
+The Swedes want to presented there solutions to a large expert audience for the first time at ISPO MUNICH 2017.
 “ISPO is just the trade fair.
 Of course there are other textile fairs,” says COO Andreas Andrén, “But we think that the sports and outdoor industries have a bigger environmental engagement and are more interested in technical innovations.”

 "There are lots of driving powers at ISPO MUNICH," says Andrén, “Even though we aren’t a sports or outdoor brand per se, we want to get started here!”